About This Project

 Caleb Kaczmarek is a junior in the University of Michigan's Cellular and Molecular Biology and Biomedical Engineering program.
 As a member of Dr. Qiong Yang's lab in the Biophysics Department, he helps in research focused on kinases and embryonic development.

-Naveen Jasti is a junior majoring in Cellular and Molecular Biology.
+Naveen Jasti is a senior majoring in Cellular and Molecular Biology.
 He enjoys volunteering and conducting research on mobile elements in the human genome, and hopes to pursue an MD-PhD.
 On weekends and during evenings, he often gets lost in a book or plays pick up soccer.

 Nothing posted yet.